Actor Portrayal

 HCP:

-“Vaccination laws for schools are established by individual states, so they may look different from what the CDC and the medical community recommend.4,5 Is there a particular concern I can help clarify?”
+“Vaccination laws for schools are established by individual states, so they may look different from what are recommended.4-6 Is there a particular concern I can help clarify?”

 Parent: